Skip to main content

 Can Lifestyle Interventions Reverse These Changes?

-The question of whether lifestyle interventions can fully reverse the of AIs is a subject of ongoing research.
+The question of whether lifestyle interventions can fully reverse the vascular effects of AIs is a subject of ongoing research.
 While it is unlikely that lifestyle changes can completely replicate the pleiotropic effects of estrogen on the vasculature, there is strong evidence to suggest that they can significantly mitigate the negative consequences.

 Exercise, for example, is a powerful stimulus for eNOS activation, independent of estrogen.
 The shear stress exerted on the endothelium by increased blood flow during exercise is a potent activator of eNOS, leading to increased NO production.
 This provides a direct counterbalance to the AI-induced reduction in NO bioavailability.